-NWFSC does not discriminate based on age, color, ethnicity, race, national origin, disability, marital status, pregnancy, religion, genetic information, sex, gender, or any other legally protected
+NWFSC does not discriminate based on age, color, ethnicity, race, national origin, disability, marital status, pregnancy, religion, genetic information, sex, gender, or any other legally protected classification in its employment practices, educational programs, or activities.
+If you have questions regarding the College's nondiscrimination policy or a complaint regarding harassment or discrimination, please contact:

 Roberta Mackey

 Executive Director of Human Resources

 100 College Blvd.
 East

 Niceville, FL 32578

 Building 310

-Phone: (850) 729-5337
+Phone: (850) 729-5337 Email: mackeyr@nwfsc.edu

-Email: mackeyr@nwfsc.edu

 Title IX of the Education Amendments of 1972 (20 U.S.C. § 1681, et seq.) and its implementing regulations (34 C.F.R. part 106) prohibit and are designed to eliminate discrimination based on sex in education programs or activities that receive federal financial assistance.
 The requirement not to discriminate in education programs or activities extends to admission and employment.
 Discrimination based on sex includes, but is not limited to, sex-based harassment that is sufficiently serious to deny or limit an individual's ability to participate in or benefit from the program at issue.
 Examples of sex-based harassment include sexual harassment, sexual violence, and gender-based harassment.
 NWFSC complies with all aspects of Title IX and other federal and state laws regarding non-discrimination.
 If you have questions regarding compliance with Title IX or if you have a complaint regarding sexual harassment or sexual violence, please get in touch with the College's Title IX Coordinator:

-Jessica Holley-Guiles

-HR Specialist, Title IX Coordinator

-100 College Blvd.
-East

-Niceville, FL 32578
+Jessica Holley-Guiles HR Specialist, Title IX Coordinator 100 College Blvd.
+East Niceville, FL 32578 Building 310

-Building 310

-Phone: (850) 729-5365
+Phone: (850) 729-5365 Email: holleyj4@nwfsc.edu

-Email: holleyi4@nwfsc.edu